root-systems/handbook/agreements/working-with-rs.md

 You are expected to send an invoice to Root Systems Limited at the first working day of every month.

+Invoices are to be dated as last day of the month worked.
+E.g if you're invoicing for the month of May, make sure the invoice is dated 31 May.

 Please send your invoices to rsaccounts@enspiral.com and cc in root-systems-coordinators@enspiral.com

 Invoices will be paid by the 20th of every month.